 Photo by albany_tim

 The gay community, meanwhile, has grown up alongside the city, and also led the way.
-Much of its heart still lies in the central neighbourhood of Le Marais, where you will find dozens upon dozens of gay bars, restaurants, and bathhouses.
+Much of its heart still lies in the central neighborhood of Le Marais, where you will find dozens upon dozens of gay bars, restaurants, and bathhouses.
 Whether you prefers trendy or cozy scenes, whether your passion is for R&B music (and the guys that come with it), good old-fashion house music, or even the always cheesy French pop, there's a place for everyone.

 While there are plenty of nocturnal adventures to be had, the Parisian club scene is not what it used to be.
-There are still big, cool parties now and then (Eyes Need Sugar, Under or Black Blanc Beur), but locals will tell you that the scene is much tamer than it once was for a range of reasons, from internet hook-ups to problems club promoters have had keeping drugs such as GHB out of their venues.
+There are still big, cool parties now and then (Eyes Need Sugar, Under, or Black Blanc Beur), but locals will tell you that the scene is much tamer than it once was for a range of reasons, from Internet hook-ups to problems club promoters have had keeping drugs such as GHB out of their venues.

-And since Marais has become so expensive, you're likely to meet friendly faces in every part of the city--from Montmartre to Saint Germain des Prés.
+And since Marais has become so expensive, you're likely to meet friendly faces in every part of the city -- from Montmartre to Saint Germain des Prés.
 Contrary to the myth of the unfriendly French, you'll always find a local eager to try out (often poor) English, especially if you can respond with equally challenged French.